cbitter78/What-I-am-Learning/books/mindset_the_new_psychology_of_success.md

 - I wonder why that happend?
 - What did I learn?
 - I wonder why that person is acting like that?
+- No matter how much intelligence you have, you can always change it quite a bit.
+- You can always substantially change how intelligent you are.

 ### Fixed